-The Mentorship Program is great for Native youth who are willing to work towards positive change in their lives by accepting and making the most of the mentorship opportunities that will be offered to them.
-Youth must be willing to commit to meeting with a volunteer Mentor for two to four hours per week for at least one year.
+The Mentorship Program is great for Indigenous youth who are willing to work towards positive change in their lives by accepting and making the most of the mentorship opportunities.
+Youth must be willing to commit to meeting with a volunteer mentor for two to four hours per week for at least one year.

-- The Mentorship Coordinator works to provide Native youth in Vancouver with positive social, educational, cultural, sports, and recreation mentorship opportunities
+- Positive social, educational, cultural, sports, and recreation mentorship opportunities

-- The Mentorship Coordinator provides support, assistance, advocacy and/or guidance to Native youth and volunteer Mentors involved in the program
+- Offers support, assistance, advocacy and/or guidance to Indigenous youth and volunteer mentors involved in the program

-- Occasional group activities to encourage interaction between youth participants and volunteer Mentors
+- Occasional group activities to encourage interaction between youth and mentors

-Native youth between the ages of 12 to 15 can self-refer or be referred by a third party, as long as they are aware of and receptive to the referral, as this is a voluntary program.
-MCFD employees can access the referral form through the MCFD.
+Indigenous youth ages of 12-15 years old can self-refer or be referred by someone else, as long as the youth is aware of and receptive to the referral, as this is a voluntary program.
+MCFD employees can access the referral form through MCFD.
 Self-referral forms can be made available by contacting the Mentorship Program directly.

-We welcome enquiries from energetic and dependable individuals who can commit to at least one year of volunteering, for two to four hours a week, and are willing to share their knowledge and experience with Native youth.
-Potential volunteers must be at least 21 years of age or older, and be willing to undergo an interview, reference check, a criminal record check, and complete a training session.
+We welcome enquiries from energetic and dependable individuals who can commit to at least one year of volunteering, for two to four hours a week, and are willing to share their knowledge and experience with Indigenous youth.
+Potential volunteers must be at least 21 years old, undergo an interview, reference check and criminal record check, and complete a training session.

-Donations of tickets for events that youth and their mentors can attend together are greatly appreciated.
+We appreciate donations of tickets for events that youth and their mentors can attend together.